CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "How are variables that cannot be mapped handled during the conversion process?"

-    When converting between different data standards, it is common to encounter situations where some variables cannot be directly mapped to their equivalent in the target standard.
-In such cases, the original variable is typically stored under the `info` property in the converted file.
-While Beacon v2 has a flexible schema that allows for this, Phenopackets v2 schema is more restrictive in this regard.
+    During the conversion process, when encountering variables that **cannot be directly mapped** to the target standard, two situations may arise.
+In the first situation, if the target format allows for additional properties, the variable will be stored under the _info property.
+This commonly occurs when converting from OMOP-CDM to BFFs.
+In the second situation, if the variable maps to other entities within Beacon v2 Models, it will be stored within BFF's _info term.
+An example of this is the storage of _biosample_ information in PXF files.

-    ##### last change 2023-03-25 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)
+    ##### last change 2023-06-29 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation

+??? faq "There are multiple [download](download-and-installation.md) options, which one should I choose?"

+    We recommend using the [containerized version](https://github.com/CNAG-Biomedical-Informatics/convert-pheno#containerized-recommended-method).

+    The reason for this is that you'll get **all functionalities** working **out-of-the-box**.

+    ##### last change 2023-06-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "I am installing `Convert-Pheno` from source ([non-containerized version](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized)) but I can't make it work.
+??? faq "I am installing `Pheno-Ranker` from source ([non-containerized version](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized)) but I can't make it work.
 Any suggestions?"

     #### Problems with Python / PyPerler

     !!!
 Failure "About PyPerler installation"
-        Apart from [PypPerler](https://github.com/tkluck/pyperler#quick-install) itself, you may need to install `libperl-dev` to make it work.
+        Apart from [PypPerler](https://github.com/tkluck/pyperler#quick-install) itself, you may need to install `cython3` and `libperl-dev` to make it work.

-        `sudo apt-get install libperl-dev`
+        `sudo apt-get install cython3 libperl-dev`

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)